turingschool/gear-up/resilience.markdown

 * ["The Profound Emptiness of Resilience"](http://www.nytimes.com/2015/12/06/magazine/the-profound-emptiness-of-resilience.html) (*The New York Times*, December 6, 2015, note: paywall)

 ## Write (10 min)
+Get your notebooks out and reflect on the following questions.
 * When you first read the title of this GearUp, what were your initial reactions?
 What experiences have you had that shaped your attitude toward the topic?
 * What did you learn from reading the article?
 Did this change or affirm any attitudes and beliefs you hold?
 * What value do you put on personal resilience?
 Why?